Terms and Conditions for Receiving Financial Aid

 INFORMATION & GUIDELINES

 Respond to the on-line Award Notification immediately!
-This award is contingent upon the availability of funds and subject to change during the award period in accordance with federal regulations, institutional policy, and the accuracy of information provided by you and for valid reasons as determined by the Enrollment Processing Office.
+This award is contingent upon the availability of funds and subject to change during the award period in accordance with federal regulations, institutional policy, and the accuracy of information provided by you and for valid reasons as determined by Financial Aid.
 Adjustments in your offer may be necessary if you later receive additional assistance.

 All Federal, State and Montana Tech aid will be disbursed in equal installments each semester during registration with the exception of Work Study, of which up to half of the award may be earned in the fall and any remaining amount may be earned in the spring semester.